 7. Inhale some ancient civilization at Machu Picchu, Perú

 8. Surf’s up in Iquique!
 Albeit not for beginners, Chile has heaps of coastline and big waves.
 Otherwise, you can just watch the pro’s do it.

 9. Pick up some Guaraní in Paraguay!
 What’s Guaraní you say?
-It’s one of South America’s many native languages and it’s spoken by people in Paraguay, Argentina, Bolivia and Brazil too.
+It’s one of South America’s many native languages and it’s spoken by people in Paraguay, Argentina, Bolivia, and Brazil too.

-10. The first-ever Spanish speaking DNX will come to Buenos Aires, Argentina on 1st of March!
+10. The first-ever Spanish speaking DNX will come to Buenos Aires, Argentina on the 1st of March!
 A great event for (aspiring) location independent entrepreneurs.

 12. The backpacking culture is so well-developed in South America, that there’s always a good deal going on somewhere.
 Grab a copy of the free Get South! guides in any tourist information or hostel in Argentina, Uruguay and Chile to get discounts on hostels, car rentals and completely random stuff, like a trip to the dentist.
 They have short descriptions of popular tourist itineraries in these three countries.